GaraziLS/DevCamp-Capstone-Fontend/1-Frontend/Project READMEs Frontend/2- Creating the homepage.md

 ## Creating an item container for the homepage

 In the **src > project_components** folder, we've created another folder called Site Container, and inside it we'll create a file called **item-container.js** This component will be embeded in the homepage and will store our random generators.
 Right now no items will appear, but we can start by doing the page structure.
-We'll also import from here ach individual item, so we should get this:
+We'll also import from here each individual item, so we should get this:

 ```
 import React, { Component } from 'react';